 At this time, the PPQ M2 magazines are not interchangeable with the M1 magazines.

-The PPQ is a welcome addition to many holsters and range bags.
+Our PPQ 9mm holsters are a welcome addition to many range bags.

 I’ve Got Chills